raspberrypilearning/grandpa-scarer/worksheet.md

 Above all though, be careful, as a wooden box falling on someone's head could cause serious harm!

-## Bonus stuff
+## What next?

-Here are a few extra bonus ideas you could try:
+Other things to try:

 1. There is a hole in the design for a status LED.
 Why not try and get that flashing when the box is primed and ready to drop?
 1. Could you make it wireless?
 Instead of a big red button with a long cable, why not attach a USB WiFi adaptor and control it from another computer, or even better, your smartphone?
 Why not check out the [Networking Raspberry Pis exercise](http://www.raspberrypi.org/learning/networking-lessons/lesson-1/student-instructions-1.md) for how to use Python to send messages across a network.